bskk1975-hub/snoopy-games/CONTRIBUTING.md

-Snoopy Games is created and made by me (bskk1975-hub).
+Snoopy Games is created and made/updated by me (bskk1975-hub).